 Today, companies transport food over longer distances and across continents, typically through bulk shipping methods.
 Having goods in transit makes the supply chain longer and more fragmented.
 As a result, consumers are increasingly disconnected from our food sources.
 It also results in food getting lost or wasted once it reaches the end of the supply chain.

-In this article, we’ll cover the basics of the food and agricultural supply chain.
+In this article, we’ll cover the basics of the food and agricultural supply chain including, "what is the food supply chain?".
 By the end, you’ll have a better understanding of the stages of the supply chain, its importance, and any existing problems.

 A supply chain starts off with raw materials inventory or their components in order to produce a tangible or intangible good, which is considered finished goods inventory.
 It finishes with the consumption of the produced goods.
 If any waste is generated during this process, it is then disposed of.